jonx/jonx.github.io/algolia/customer-questions.md

 - User ratings or reviews
 - Any business-specific metric that aligns with your goals, like stock levels or conversion rates

 By prioritizing these metrics in your Custom Ranking, you can ensure that the most relevant and valuable results appear first for your users.
+More details on how to make your content relevant: https://www.algolia.com/doc/guides/managing-results/relevance-overview/

 I hope this helps clarify things for you, George!
 If you have any more questions or need further assistance, [please refer to our documentation](https://www.algolia.com/doc/) or feel free to reach out.